 Lisa is a “Life Coach”.
 A phrase I use hesitantly as I know it sadly turns a lot of people off but please hold back your preconceptions, open your minds and hear me out!
 Lisa is the SMILEY COACH!
 Her forte is supporting and guiding children of all ages through the quagmire of early life.
 I have first hand experience of Lisa’s skills and can honestly say she has a magical bond with children.
 Having attended several of her workshops and some 1:1 sessions, my rather anxious 9 year old daughter refers to Lisa as “the lady who takes my worries away” ~Claire Guest, Camberley

-9. It’s OK to be proud of what you have done
+9. It’s healthy to be proud of what you have achieved

 There’s a fine line between showing off and feeling proud of who you are and where you’ve come from.
 Find it and know it.
 Role model it to your children.
 Being proud is more of an inner knowing and being able to shine.
 We all need to shine from time to time and know that when we do, we are all making a difference to the world (see point no. 8)